Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Introduction

+\item We evaluate the attack success rate of injecting four different types of backdoor triggers on PGD-trained robust models.
+Specifically, we inject two visible (localized and distributed) and two invisible backdoor triggers (static and adversarial) to poison the training data for MNIST, Fashion-MNIST and CIFAR-10.
+Our evaluation reveals an attack success rate of 67.83\%, on average.
+We also show that the attack success rate (ASR) of backdoors on PGD-trained robust models is comparable to that of standard models (\Cref{sec:results}).

+\item We demonstrate that a straightforward adoption of backdoor detection methodology for standard ML models~\cite{NeuralCleanse} fails to detect backdoors in PGD-trained robust models (\Cref{sec:results}).

-\item We propose \emph{the first backdoor detection technique for robust models called \AG.} First, we show an invariant for checking the backdoor-infected models.
+\item We propose \emph{the first backdoor detection technique for PGD-trained robust models called \AG.} First, we show an invariant for checking the backdoor-infected models.
 We then leverage such an invariant via t-Distributed Stochastic Neighbour Embedding (t-SNE) and Mean shift clustering to detect backdoor-infected models (\Cref{sec:methodology}).

-\item We evaluate the attack success rate of injecting localised as well as distributed backdoor triggers to poison the training data for MNIST, Fashion-MNIST and CIFAR-10.
-Our evaluation reveals an average attack success rate of 96\% (\Cref{sec:results}).

-\item We evaluate our defence on backdoor-infected models trained on three datasets.
-Our evaluation shows that \AG accurately detects backdoor-infected models with 97\% (70/72) accuracy and it exposes the stealthy nature of backdoor attacks to users (\Cref{sec:results}).

-\item We demonstrate that a straightforward adoption of backdoor detection methodology for standard ML models~\cite{NeuralCleanse} fails to detect backdoors in robust models (\Cref{sec:results}).
+\item We demonstrate the utility of \AG in validating the security of PGD-based robust ML components: We evaluate our defence on backdoor-infected, PGD-trained robust models using three datasets.
+Our evaluation shows that \AG accurately detects visible backdoor triggers (localized and distributed), as well as hidden backdoors (static and adversarial) with high accuracy.
+For all (12) tested models, \AG detects a backdoor-infected model with 91.6\% (11/12) accuracy, without any false positives.} Furthermore, \AG detects the targeted class in the backdoor-infected model with a reasonably low (11.1\%) false positive rate.
+We also performed a detailed sensitivity analysis by varying the detection configurations used by \AG.
+Our sensitivity analysis reveals that the \AG approach is stable (i.e., high accuracy and low false positive rate) in detecting backdoors (\Cref{sec:results}).

 \end{enumerate}

 After discussing related works (\Cref{sec:background}) and some threats to validity (\Cref{sec:threatsToValidity}), we conclude in \Cref{sec:conclusion}.